Grigol Peradze: Life and works

 From 1927 to 1932 Peradze was an associate professor at the University of Bonn.
 From 1933 to 1942 he was a professor of patrology at the Faculty of Orthodox Theology of Warsaw University, in Poland.
-In the spring of 1927 Peradze spent time researching manuscripts in the British Museum and the Bodlean Library at Oxford.
+In the spring of 1927 Peradze spent time researching manuscripts in the British Museum and the Bodleian Library at Oxford.

 Around Christmas in 1930 Peradze became seriously ill, and pledged that he would devote himself to God if he recovered.
-On 18 April 1931 Peradze was tonsured a monk at Holy Wisdom Greek Orthodox Cathedral in London, followed the next day by being named a hierodiakon.
+On 18 April 1931 Peradze was tonsured a monk at Holy Wisdom Greek Orthodox Cathedral in London, followed the next day by being named a hierodeacon.
 Five weeks later, on 24 May, he was ordained a priest at St. Stephen's Greek Orthodox Cathedral in Paris.
-In 1931 he became the first regular priest of the Georgian St. Nino Orthodox church in Paris, which had been established by laymen in 1929, where he celebrated his first liturgy on 31 May.
-In the same year he began to publish a Georgian scientific journal titled Jvari Vazisa ("Cross of Vine").
-Ob 5 January 1934, again at Holy Wisdom, he was raised to the rank of archimandrite in recognition of his pastoral work with the Georgian community.
+In 1931 he became the first regular priest of the Georgian St. Nino Orthodox Church in Paris, which had been established by laymen in 1929, where he celebrated his first liturgy on 31 May.
+In the same year he began to publish a Georgian scientific journal titled Jvari Vazisa ("Grapevine cross").
+On 5 January 1934, again at Holy Wisdom, he was raised to the rank of archimandrite in recognition of his pastoral work with the Georgian community.

 In the 1930s, Peradze discovered numerous important written manuscripts of Georgian Christian culture in Romania, Bulgaria, Greece, Italy, Germany, and Austria (Georgian manuscripts of the Typicon of the Georgian Petritsoni Monastery (Bachkovo, Bulgaria), the so-called Tischendorf manuscripts of the Apagae of the Monastery of the Holy Cross at the University Library in the University of Leipzig, Germany, etc.).
-During this time, Peradze lived in a small apartment in Warsaw's Praga District at Brukowa 22 St. (today Okrzei St.), where he kept his large collection of Georgian antiquities.
+During this time, Peradze lived in a small apartment in Warsaw's Praga District at Brukowa 22 Street (today Okrzei Street), where he kept his large collection of Georgian antiquities.

 The invasion of Poland by German troops in 1939 made Peradze's position precarious.
-For him being in solidarity with Jews in peril went without saying; and he helped wherever he could.
-Nor did he hesitate to visit the imprisoned Polish metropolitan Dionysios.
+For him, being in solidarity with Jews in peril went without saying; and he helped wherever he could.
+Nor did he hesitate to visit the imprisoned Polish Metropolitan Dionysius.
 These activities were viewed with growing suspicion by the Nazi occupiers, and Peradze's fruitful ecclesiastic and scientific activities were brought to an end in 1942 when, on 4 May, he was arrested by the Gestapo.
 On 6 December 1942 Peradze was killed in the Nazi concentration camp of Auschwitz (Oświęcim) when he took the blame for the murder of a German officer to spare his fellow prisoners, or, according to another report, when he entered a gas chamber in the place of a Jewish prisoner who had a large family.

 Peradze is commemorated by his memorial chapel in Warsaw, a museum in his hometown, memorial plaques at the University of Warsaw and on St. George's Church, Bakurtsikhe, where he was baptized.

 His main fields of scientific activity were the history of the Georgian Orthodox and Apostolic Church, source studies of the history of Georgia and the Georgian Church, patrology, history of Georgian literature, Rustavelology, etc.